jon-bown/simpsons/about.md

 -----------------------------------------------------------------------------------------------------------
 ## Included Files

-&gt; Three files comprise this dataset.
-- simpsons_characters.csv: Character info
+&gt;
-- simpsons_episodes.csv: Detailed information on each episode including IMDB rating and viewership
+- simpsons_episodes.csv: Detailed information on each episode including IMDB, TMDB rating and viewership.
-- simpsons_rt_scores.csv: Season level rotten tomatoes ratings.
-Rotten tomatoes only has season level rotten tomatoes scores available for this series.
+- simpsons_characters.csv: Lookup of each simpson character.

 ## Featured Notebooks & How To Use
 &gt; - [[Simpsons with R](https://www.kaggle.com/code/jonbown/simpsons-views-with-r-sql)]